MiG98789/CVTang/svm/README.md

 ## Note

+* If image.json exists, simply run the program and press 'l' then 'Entr' to compute
 * Number of axis points is unlimited but must be even
 * Number of reference points must be 3
 * Number of origin point must be 1